A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of the CGM and environment

 The Ly$\alpha$ surface brightness map around the Red Potato galaxy is shown in Fig.~\ref{fig:lya_map_fullslitprof}.
 The Ly$\alpha$ emission is spatially extended and bright, reaching a surface brightness of a few times $10^{-17}~$erg/s/cm$^2$/arcsec$^2$ in the center.
 The two upper right panels show the Ly$\alpha$ spectra extracted from a pseudo-slit of the MUSE dataset matched to the NIRSpec slit, and the two bottom right panels show the H$\alpha$ spectra extracted from the NIRSpec slit.

 The Ly$\alpha$/H$\alpha$ line flux ratio measured from the full slit is $6.8^{+1.5}_{-1.0}$.
 If excluding the galaxy region, namely within 0.35\arcsec~from the galaxy center, the line ratio measured from outside of the galaxy is $9.8^{+4.8}_{-2.5}$.
-For Ly$\alpha$, the line flux is measured from a velocity window of [-1500, 1500]~km/s considering the broad line profile seen in Fig.~\ref{fig:lya_map_fullslitprof}.
-For H$\alpha$, the flux is measured from a velocity window of [-500, 500]~km/s, which excludes the region that could be contaminated by the [N II]~6583\AA\ line, as marked in the figure.
+For Ly$\alpha$, the line flux was measured from a velocity window of [-1500, 1500]~km/s considering the broad line profile seen in Fig.~\ref{fig:lya_map_fullslitprof}.
+For H$\alpha$, the flux was measured from a velocity window of [-500, 500]~km/s, which excludes the region that could be contaminated by the [N II]~6583\AA\ line, as marked in the figure.
 The H$\alpha$ can be subject to blending with the nearby [N II]~6548\AA\ line, which is three times weaker than the [N II]~6583\AA\ line.
 To assess the impact of the line blending, we scaled down the emission within the [N II]~6583\AA\ region by a factor of 3, shifted it to the location of the [N II]~6548\AA, and subtracted it from the observed spectrum before measuring the H$\alpha$ line flux.
-The resulting H$\alpha$ line flux is measured to be $2.25\pm0.41\times 10^{-18}$~erg/s/cm$^2$/arcsec$^2$, which only decreased by 9\% compared to the original value of $2.38\pm0.41\times 10^{-18}$~erg/s/cm$^2$/arcsec$^2$, indicating no substantial impact of possible line blending on the H$\alpha$ flux measurement.
+The resulting H$\alpha$ line surface brightness averaged within the slit was measured to be $2.25\pm0.41\times 10^{-18}$~erg/s/cm$^2$/arcsec$^2$, which only decreased by 9\% compared to the original value of $2.38\pm0.41\times 10^{-18}$~erg/s/cm$^2$/arcsec$^2$, indicating no substantial impact of possible line blending on the H$\alpha$ flux measurement.

 The high surface brightness of the extended Ly$\alpha$ and the measured Ly$\alpha$/H$\alpha$ ratios support a scenario for which the emission lines are produced by recombination radiation of a highly clumpy medium in and around the galaxy (e.g., \citealt{Cantalupo2014,Cantalupo2019, Leibler2018, Langen2023}).
 We also present the 2D spectra of H$\alpha$ and [O III] 5007\AA\ and show that they extend beyond the galaxy in Fig.~\ref{fig:halpha_lya_2dspec}.
 The slit footprint is shown in the left panel and aligned with the 2D spectra along the Y axis.
-Both lines extend beyond the NIRSpec continuum (Section \ref{subsec:nirspec_muse}), which is marked by the horizontal dashed lines.
+Both lines extend beyond the NIRSpec continuum (Sect.\ \ref{subsec:nirspec_muse}), which is marked by the horizontal dashed lines.
 Specifically, the H$\alpha$ and [O III] lines reach as far as 1 arcsec or 8 kpc above (i.e., north to) the galaxy center.
 Tentative H$\alpha$ detection is also found below the galaxy.